New York City transit fares: Vandalism

 MVM vandalism costs MTA both in lost revenues and repair expenses.
-MTA provides MVM vandalism intelligence to NYPD, which utilizes hidden portable wireless digital video cameras in “sting” operations to gather evidence against organized fare abuse rings and identify leaders.
-These “professional swipers” can be difficult to apprehend because they are very mobile and require strategic and determined law enforcement efforts to monitor MVM vandalism patterns, prioritizing stations with the highest vandalism rates.
+MTA provides MVM vandalism intelligence to NYPD, which utilizes hidden portable wireless digital video cameras in "sting" operations to gather evidence against organized fare abuse rings and identify leaders.
+These "professional swipers" can be difficult to apprehend because they are very mobile and require strategic and determined law enforcement efforts to monitor MVM vandalism patterns, prioritizing stations with the highest vandalism rates.

 In years past, theft-of-service crimes were often dismissed with time served (several days in Riker's Island), but by working with the Manhattan District Attorney's Office and Midtown Community Court, FATF achieved escalating sentences for recidivists.
 The coordinated efforts resulted in a five-swiper ring being disbanded and sentences of over one year being imposed.
-Measuring impacts of taking down fare abuse operations is difficult, because even large swiper rings ‘sell’ very few fares compared to natural day-to-day fluctuations of the 8.0 million riders on NYC's system due to reasons like weather or special events.
+Measuring impacts of taking down fare abuse operations is difficult, because even large swiper rings 'sell' very few fares compared to natural day-to-day fluctuations of the eight million riders on NYC's system due to reasons like weather or special events.

 Legal framework and enforcement

 The most important evasion fighting tool is arguably comprehensive and functioning legal frameworks to deal with evaders and counterfeiters.
 MTA's Rule of Conduct (62) has banned evasions since the 1980s, rules having been established mainly for arresting persons likely to commit other crimes (assault, graffiti).
 With appropriate legal framework, like traffic stops, evasion checks can be effective in identifying and arresting criminals wanted on outstanding warrants.

-To round-up evaders, MTA fare inspectors continue to use the “surge” strategy first developed by Transit police.
+To round-up evaders, MTA fare inspectors continue to use the "surge" strategy first developed by Transit police.
 Renewed enforcement interests led to several high-profile cases.
 Swiss tourists with allegedly valid passes were ticketed for bumping turnstiles.
 One passenger was arrested for exiting through an emergency gate, even though he was not evading a fare.

 Legal framework is more than prohibition of illegal acts and prescription of fines.
-Complete regulations should address issues like: arrests versus summonses; arresting/summons issuing powers; whether undercover enforcement is permitted; disputes/appeals process (e.g. “my monthly MetroCard isn’t working, so I went through the gate”); dealing with genuinely confused tourists (e.g. “I flashed my pass, so going through the gate is okay?”); required evidence for conviction (e.g. whether video evidence are admissible).
+Complete regulations should address issues like: arrests versus summonses; arresting/summons issuing powers; whether undercover enforcement is permitted; disputes/appeals process (e.g. "my monthly MetroCard isn't working, so I went through the gate"); dealing with genuinely confused tourists (e.g. "I flashed my pass, so going through the gate is okay?"); required evidence for conviction (e.g. whether video evidence are admissible).
 New York allows certain non-police employees to issue evasion citations, and utilizes both uniformed and undercover police enforcement.

-Evasion prevention hardware

-Video recording equipment may deter criminal activity, including evasion.
-Cameras are widely deployed in modern Asian and European transit systems.

-Like other US agencies, New York City Subway installed counter-terrorism cameras at key stations.
-PIDs cover fare controls from every conceivable angle with high fidelity video, positively identifying terror suspects.
-They also produce clear pictures of entering and exiting passengers, including evaders.